iWinston/typeorm-plus/docs/logging.md

 }
 ```

-If you want to enable only logging of failed queries then only enable `error` in configuration:
+If you want to enable logging of failed queries only then only add `error`:

 ```typescript
 {